jschhie/Calendar-Assistant/README.md

 The program is *case-sensitive*.
 For example, 'Intro Spanish' and 'intro spanish' are regarded as different in the "Subject" field.

 # Acknowledgments
 Sean Davis provided partial code for the header files, as guidance for this project, and created "DOW.dat" and "weeklyAppts.csv."
 Other than these files, I implemented the rest of the source code with Tammy Lee.
-Lastly, this README.md was created by myself.